SAP-samples/btp-cap-multitenant-saas/docu/4-expert/-CloudFoundry-/configure-transport-management/README.md

 ## 1. Introduction

 As soon as you have a release candidate of your app version in form of a fully qualified archive, you want to propagate it to your test or production subaccount.
 You can do it either fully automated as part of a pipeline – ideally based on the Continuous Integration best practices or pipeline templates or with a standardized, enterprise-ready change management process, if you desire more control especially of your production environment – using our cloud-based **SAP Cloud Transport Management** service.
+You must add the SAP Cloud Transport Management entitlement to be able to follow this section of documentation, as described [here](https://help.sap.com/docs/cloud-transport-management/sap-cloud-transport-management/configuring-entitlements-to-sap-cloud-transport-management).

 In the following part of the **Expert Features** we will show how to combine SAP CI/CD service & SAP Cloud Transport Management service combining the best of both worlds.